 Crossing the bridge from Lubec, Maine onto Campobello Island takes two minutes.
 Perhaps a bit more at the manned border gate where you must present your Passport.

 But the trip here took more than two days in the 1880’s, when wealthy families from Philly, New York and Boston traveled by train and steamer in order to escape the heat and grime of the disease-ridden cities.

 Grand hotels (no longer standing) were built to attract the well-to-do.
 Hotel lobbies and restaurants hummed with realtors who wined and dined vacationers, urging them to construct private homes with resort benefits.

 Among those were James and Sara Roosevelt, who first brought their son, Franklin, here in 1883 when he was a year old.

 Though James and Sara’s cottage is no longer standing, Sara’s belated wedding gift to Franklin and Eleanor next door still does.
 Sara purchased the summer home for the already 4-year married couple in 1909.
 She just couldn’t pass up the $5000 deal from the owner.

 FDR called Campobello, “My beloved island.”
 It’s where he made the decision to run for public office, the U.S. Senate, in 1910.
 And it’s where polio struck him in April 1921.
 FDR came to his beloved island only three more times after contracting the deadly virus.

-Your visit to this part of the island should begin at the Visitor’s Center of the Roosevelt Campobello International Park, less then a mile past the bridge.
+Your visit to this part of the island should begin at the Roosevelt Campobello International Park, less then a mile past the bridge.
 Watch a 15-minute video, and peruse the exhibits about the Roosevelt’s and the island itself – an important overview.